Skip to Content

 • CEAS – Secondary Teaching

-Both programs are approximately one year in length and combine online coursework, field experience, and a culminating Clinical Practice.
-Candidates receive individual advisement throughout their studies and, upon completion, will be qualified for nomination to the New Jersey Department of Education as an elementary or secondary teacher.
+Both programs are approximately one year in length and combine campus and online coursework with a culminating Clinical Practice.
+Candidates receive individual advisement throughout their studies and, upon completion, will be qualified for nomination to the New Jersey Department of Education for a CEAS instructional certification for either Elementary (K-6) or Secondary.

 Each program is aligned with professional standards: